Technical issue on Brussels Airport's baggage system delays flights

 — Brussels Airport (@BrusselsAirport) July 10, 2021

-It’s not the first technical problem with the sofisticated baggage system, back in 2019 the system failed multiple times:
+It’s not the first technical problem with the sophisticated baggage system; back in 2019 the system failed multiple times.

 For the third time in a short period, Brussels Airport faces technical problems with its baggage system